lucatume/wp-browser/docs/modules/WPLoader.md

 ```

 With reference to the table above the module will not take care of the test WordPress installation state before and after the tests, the installed and activated plugins, and theme.
-The module can be used in conjuction with a `WPDb` module to provide the tests with a WordPress installation suiting the tests at hand.
+The module can be used in conjuction with a `WPDb` module to provide the tests with a WordPress installation suiting the tests at hand; when doing so please take care to list, in the suite configuration file `modules` section (see example above) the `WPDb` module **before** the `WPLoader` one.
+Codeception will initialize the modules **in the same order they are listed in the modules section of the suite configuration file** and the WPLoader module **needs** the database to be populated by the `WPDb` module before it runs!
 <!--doc-->